Don’t let that essay beat you. Our top essay tips will get you on track and churning out essays Harvard students would be proud of.

 - Haven’t written enough pages but run out of ideas?
-Change the font size of all periods from 12 pt to 14 pt… it may just help you meet the page requirement.
+Change the font size of all periods from 12 pt to 14 pt.
+Sneaky tip… but it may just help you meet the page requirement.

 - Need continual motivation?
 Try Written?
 Kitten!
 It rewards you with pictures of kittens every 100 words.
 What more can you ask for?

 - If you’re struggling to organize tons of different ideas, try Coggle.
-It’s a great mind-mapping tool that will inject a bit of fun into the essay planning process.
+It’s a tremendous mind-mapping tool that will inject a bit of fun into the essay-planning process.

-- If you’re struggling to structure your essay, list five main points you wish to make and then write a paragraph for each topic.
+- If you’re having a tough time structuring your essay, list five main points you wish to make and then write a paragraph for each topic.
 See our guide to essay formatting for more top ideas.

-- Once you’ve finished your essay, copy and paste the text into Google Translate and click on the listen icon to hear it being read back to you.
-You’ll have a much better chance of spotting any errors.
-See our guide to how to proofread an essay for more great essay proofreading tips.
+- Once you’ve finished your essay, copy and paste the text into Google Translate and click on the listen icon to hear it read aloud.
+This truly is a top tip.
+You’ll have a much better chance of spotting any errors and identifying areas for improvement when you listen to the text being read.
+See our guide on how to proofread an essay for more great essay proofreading tips.